Neanderthal behaviour: Fire and construction

 In 1990, two 176,000-year-old ring structures, several metres wide, made of broken stalagmite pieces, were discovered in a large chamber more than 300 m from the entrance within Grotte de Bruniquel, France.
 One ring was 6.7x4.5 m with stalagmite pieces averaging 34.4 cm in length, and the other 2.2x2.1 m with pieces averaging 29.5 cm.
 There were also four other piles of stalagmite pieces for a total of 112 m or 2.2 MT worth of stalagmite pieces.
-Evidence of the use of fire and burnt bones also suggest human activity.
+Evidence of fire use and burnt bones also suggests human activity.
 A team of Neanderthals was likely necessary to construct the structure, but the chamber's actual purpose is uncertain.
 Building complex structures so deep in a cave is unprecedented in the archaeological record, and indicates sophisticated lighting and construction technology, and great familiarity with subterranean environments.